writethedocs/www/docs/conf/portland/2018/visiting.rst

 Streetcars and Buses
 --------------------

 Portland has a `separate streetcar network <http://www.portlandstreetcar.org/>`__ which criss-crosses the MAX lines.
 These, along with Portland's extensive `bus network <http://trimet.org/bus/>`__, ought to suffice.

-The streetcar loop lines are also under construction, but only through Saturday 14 May.
-This means their detours will only matter during the day of the hike.
-They may be your lifeline during the rest of the conference.

-The streetcars run along 10th and 11th Avenues.
-The closest stops to the venue are also on Couch Street.
-There is also a Whole Foods Market at NW Couch & 12th Ave.
-See the `Streetcar Loop detour map <http://news.trimet.org/wordpress/wp-content/uploads/2018/04/Morrison-Yamhill-MAX-Improvements-Streetcar-Service-Map.png>`__ for details.

 Taxi Companies
 ~~~~~~~~~~~~~~